DataDog/integrations-core/win32_event_log/README.md

 ### Log processing rules are not working

-If you are using log processing rules to filter out logs, verify that the raw logs match the regex pattern you configured.
-In the configuration below, log levels must be either "warning" or "error", any other value will be excluded.
+If you are using log processing rules to filter out logs, verify that the raw logs match the regular expression (regex) pattern you configured.
+In the configuration below, log levels must be either `warning` or `error`.
+Any other value is excluded.

 ```yaml
     - type: windows_event